 - Popularity: Popularity of keyword (how many websites are trying to rank for this same term)

 - Content Optimization: How well a piece of content is optimized for a certain keyword

 - SERP Features: What (and how many) types of SERP features are taking up real estate.

 - Searcher Intent: The closer you align your page to the intent of the searcher, the more you will solidify your rankings when it gets to page 1 – because people will click your link and convey the proper “user signals” to Google to show the algorithm what it needs to believe you do, in fact, have the best piece of content.

 Each SEO Tool has its own proprietary way of calculating the difficulty of a keyword, so let’s start by understanding the main tools that give predictions about keyword competition & breakdown how they calculate it.

 - Bonus: Other tools

-Ahrefs is a very popular SEO tool that helps SEOs effectively craft an SEO strategy, providing a ton of data on the your website, your competitors websites, the SERP features, etc.
+Ahrefs is a very popular SEO tool that helps SEOs effectively craft an SEO strategy, providing a ton of data on your website, your competitors’ websites, the SERP features, etc.

 Ahrefs has the biggest keyword database on the web, with over 7.4 billion keywords (from more than 170 countries) growing.

-Keyword Difficulty (KD) is the term Ahrefs uses for their metrics to help you understand how competitive a keyword / search query is.
+Keyword Difficulty (KD) is the term Ahrefs uses for its metrics to help you understand how competitive a keyword/search query is.